imbeatriz/GATE-PET-model-for-voxel-wise-Dosimetry-in-Radionuclide-Therapy/MC-GATE Simulations/README.md

 #### Additional Folders

-- **data** – Contains all required input files for MC-GATE simulations, including material definitions, tissue properties, density calibration files, and ⁹⁰Y electron and positron energy spectra.
+- **data** – Contains all required input files for MC-GATE simulations, including material definitions, tissue properties, density calibration files (specific calibration files `GEMINIDensitiesTable.txt` and `GEMINIMaterialsTable.txt`), and ⁹⁰Y electron and positron energy spectra.

 - **mac** – Includes auxiliary macro files used by the main simulation scripts, particularly for defining the GATE PET model and scanner geometry.